 One of my neighbors is an amazing, friendly, kind, (I think from out of town) white male.
 He has an amazing positive vibe and energy, just an all around nice guy.
 We happen to live in a neighborhood that is generally a relatively nice and safe place in the Queens county area.
 This should give you some perspective as to what is to follow.

-This morning he said to me “Angel, this is going to sound a bit weird, but I was doing laundry and walked away for a few minutes, when I came back my big jug of laundry detergent was gone.
+This morning he said to me “Angel, this is going to sound a bit weird, but I was doing laundry and walked away for a few minutes, when I came back my almost full very big jug of laundry detergent was gone.
 Isn’t that weird?
 Has that ever happened to you in this building?
 I’m so surprised.”

 You never know who’s around you, who lives in your building, who they are or what is in their heart.
-We live in a relatively safer place for sure, but you never know who’s around, so always err in the side of safety.
+We live in a relatively safer place for sure, but you never know who’s around, so always err on the side of safety.

 I grew up in a rough neighborhood during an era when your sneakers would get stolen right off of your feet, your hat would get taken off of your head, a coat, headphones, even the Lee patch on your jeans was fair game for the thieves and criminals.

 Given my life experience, as far as I am concerned if I leave anything out, I’m tempting humanity to take it from me.
 Which also happens to be part of the reason why I never wear jewelry.
 DMX said it best:

 Who you really think give a freak how much your watch cost? (mm-hmm)